gizemguleli/TR-Student-Evaluation/README.md

 The Distribution of Repeating histogram shows that the majority of students (%84) is repeated the course only once while minority (%16) repeat the classes for the second or third time.
 However, this may somewhat complicate our plan to create an interpretable, acceptable classifier because the distribution is too skewed right.

-The Distribution of Attendance histogram shows that the majority of students’ the attendance level of the course is weak, with a peak at 0 level and 65% of student attendant lesson less then 3 level.
-This suggests that most students didn’t attended class regularly.
+The Distribution of Attendance histogram shows that the majority of students' the attendance level of the course is weak, with a peak at 0 level and 65% of student attendant lesson less then 3 level.
+This suggests that most students didn't attended class regularly.

 The difficulty_hist histogram shows that the difficulty level of the course was more evenly distributed, with peaks at 3 on the scale.
 This suggests that some students found the course relatively easy, while others found it more challenging.

 When we check the distribution of evaluation question, most of them seems similar and kind of hard to read histogram graphs and need to look detailiy.
-From boxplot its more clear to see that some questions ( #14,15,17,19,20,21,21,25,28) are higly rated even there is a some outliers which means few students gave less rate while other questions seems more normally distributed.
+From boxplot its more clear to see that some questions (#14,15,17,19,20,21,21,25,28) are higly rated even there is a some outliers which means few students gave less rate while other questions seems more normally distributed.

 ### Dimension Reduction